-- 1. Verify that the Internet status light on the wireless router is lit if the Ethernet cable to the wireless router from the modem is plugged in securely and the modem and wireless router are both turned on (see "Front Panel" on page 3). - 2.
-Verify that for each powered-on computer connected to the wireless router with a securely plugged in Ethernet cable, the corresponding wireless router LAN port status light is lit (see "Front Panel" on page 3).
-The label on the bottom of the wireless router identifies the number of each LAN port (see "Router Label" on page 7).
+- 1. Verify that the Internet status light on the N750 wireless gigabit router is lit if the Ethernet cable to the N750 wireless gigabit router from the modem is plugged in securely and the modem and N750 wireless gigabit router are both turned on (see "Front Panel" on page 3). - 2.
+Verify that for each powered-on computer connected to the N750 wireless gigabit router with a securely plugged in Ethernet cable, the corresponding N750 wireless gigabit router LAN port status light is lit (see "Front Panel" on page 3).
+The label on the bottom of the N750 wireless gigabit router identifies the number of each LAN port (see "Router Label" on page 6).